OpenScienceMOOC/site/_includes/welcome.md

 ### CURRENT STATUS: IN DEVELOPMENT

 This project is being developed in an open and agile way, meaning that all content is instantly available for re-use and iterative improvements, including as a teaching resource.
+You can also follow regular updates on [Slack](https://openmooc-ers-slackin.herokuapp.com/) or [Twitter](https://twitter.com/OpenScienceMOOC).

 <br/>